Simon-Brandt/ShellArgparser/README.md

 - ***Type:*** *filepath* (Filepath)
 - ***Allowed values:*** Any legit filepath or the empty string `""`
 - ***Default value:*** `""`
 - ***Description:*** The path to a CSV file holding the translation of auto-generated parts in the help and usage messages.
 This file can be used by multiple scripts.
 As a CSV file, it contains the translation in a column-wise layout, separated by [`ARGPARSER_ARG_DELIMITER_1`](#argparser_arg_delimiter_1) characters.
-The first row (the header) specifies the language identifier used for the [`ARGPARSER_LANGUAGE`](#argparser_language), thereby, one column must be the default `en_US.UTF-8`.
+The first row (the header) specifies the language identifier used for the [`ARGPARSER_LANGUAGE`](#argparser_language), thereby, one column must be the default `"en"`.
 As many languages as desired can be given, which allows the localization for multiple languages with just one `ARGPARSER_TRANSLATION_FILE`.
-The columns, including `en_US.UTF-8`, can be in any order.
+The columns, including `"en"`, can be in any order.

 ### `ARGPARSER_UNSET_ARGS`